kaluza/soapfish/docs/tutorial.rst

 Generated code includes methods descriptions, service description, dispatcher and Django `urls.py` binding.

-`xsd.Method` describes one method for service (that can consist from more than one method).
-Methods give dispatcher informations required for method distinction - `soapAction` and `operationName`, and `function` to call on incoming SOAP message.
+`xsd.Method` describes one method for service (that can consist of more than one method).
+Methods give dispatcher information required for method distinction - `soapAction` and `operationName`, and `function` to call on incoming SOAP message.
 For detail field meaning see the documentation string for `xsd.Method`.